 Over the years, I continued to explore my expanding understanding of the world around me through the camera's viewfinder, filtering everything that I captured through my continuously-evolving photographic vision.
 By choice, I remained an amateur.
-I never pursued photography as a profession for the simple reason that I never wanted to spoil my love for the craft with the stress of having to make a living from it.
+I never pursued photography as a profession for the simple reason I never considered it as a profession.
+I have always thought of it as a hobby--no more, no less.

 I write.
 I travel.
 I take pictures.
 Enjoy the images and experience the adventure.